10 Things Christians Argue about That Won't Matter in Heaven

 - 2019 May 29

 Sadly, when I began this article, I realized I could write about twenty or thirty things that Christians argue about.
 It seems that we’ve become much more known for the disputes we engage in than for the love of Christ that unites us as one.
-The lines of divide are perhaps more drawn now than they have ever been and with the presence of readily-available media of all kinds, those lines are visible for the world to see.
+The lines of divide are perhaps more drawn now than they have ever been, and with the presence of readily-available media of all kinds, those lines are visible for the world to see.
 But the truth is most of it does not matter.

-Let me clear.
+Let me be clear.
 Before you even begin to read the list, be forewarned that I will likely hit a nerve.
 There may be a topic that you feel pretty passionately about.
 Of course, Biblical interpretation is important.
 I realize that how we live our lives and the choices we make and the way we represent Christ is all very important.
 I even realize that Christians choose to adhere to certain traditions because they strongly believe in them based on their understanding of what God’s Word asks of them.
-I’m not even suggesting that you shouldn’t have opinions are have done research on the upcoming topics.
+I’m not even suggesting that you shouldn’t have opinions or have done research on the upcoming topics.
 I am saying that the truth remains that even if we are the most astute of Biblical scholars with the most accurate interpretation of the Bible, much of what we argue about won’t matter when we stand face to face with our King.
 Jesus is the son of God who atoned for sins we could never pay for.
 The end.
 We need to spend far more time loving others than we do debating them.

-Here are just a few things of the things that we, as Christians, often argue about that won’t matter once we get to Heaven.
+Here are just a few of the things that we, as Christians, often argue about that won’t matter once we get to Heaven.

 - Dancing.
 To dance or not to dance, that is the question.
 Growing up, I was raised in a church where we held church dances and Spring formals.
 Then, I moved to another church, where it was strictly prohibited and local Christian schools prevented proms or Homecoming dance, only allowing for a formal banquet instead.
 Years later, I attended worship services where people “danced like David danced” and expressed their worship through song and dance.
 Somehow, I don’t think God will be sentencing people to Hell for their “cabbage patch” and “fox trot”.